 - When are the Spring 2018, Fall 2017 and Summer 2017 graduation application deadlines?

-The spring graduation application deadline is always March 1.
-The fall graduation application deadline is always October 1.
-The summer graduation application deadline is always June 1.
-The application is available 24 hours a day, 7 days a week via the myNOVA portal.
-The only issue that will prevent you from applying for graduation is if you have not been program placed in the desired plan; a financial hold will not prevent you from applying!
-If you experience problems, you need to screen shot or copy the error message and contact the Help Desk immediately.
+The Fall graduation application deadline is always October 1.
+The Spring graduation application deadline is always March 1.
+The Summer graduation application deadline is always June 1.
+The application is available 24 hours a day, 7 days a week via the MyNOVA portal.
+The only issue that will prevent students from applying for graduation is if they have not been program placed in the desired plan; a financial hold does not prevent a student from applying.
+If students experience problems, they need to screen shot or copy the error message and contact the Help Desk immediately.
 Applications submitted after the deadlines are automatically date stamped by the Student Information System (SIS) as the next semester.

 - How do I apply for graduation?